 The XF9F-2 Panther was the first jet-powered aircraft to be built by Grumman, a major supplier of aircraft for the United States Navy.
 It was a single-seat, single-engine, day fighter, designed for operation on the U.S. Navy’s aircraft carriers.
 It was developed from a proposed four-engine XF9F-1 night fighter.
 Grumman planned to use the Rolls-Royce RB.41 Nene centrifugal-flow turbojet engine.
 With 5,000 pounds rated thrust at 12,400 r.p.m., the Nene was more powerful (and more reliable) than any engine manufactured by an American company.

-Originally it was planned that the Nene would be licensed for production to the Taylor Turbine Corporation as the J42-TT-2.
+The Nene was licensed for production in the United States to the Taylor Turbine Corporation as the J42-TT-2.
 No J42s were ready, so Taylor supplied Grumman with imported Rolls-Royce engines.
 The Navy had concerns about Taylor’s capability to produce engine in sufficient quantities and arranged for the J42 license to be sold to Pratt & Whitney.

 The Panther was placed into production as the F9F-2.
 The F9F-2 was 37 feet, 5-3/8 inches (11.414 meters) long with a wingspan of 38 feet, 5⅜ inches (11.719 meters) long, with a wingspan of 38 feet, 0 inches (11.528 meters)—not including wing tanks.
 Its overall height was 11 feet, 4 inches (3.454 meters).
 The wings could be hydraulically folded to reduce the span for storage aboard ship.
 The Panther weighed 9,303 pounds (4,220 kilograms) empty, and had a gross weight of 19,494 pounds (8,842 kilograms.